 • Kimray: long-established oilfield equipment maker that has expanded into SCADA and automation.
 Strong on the wellhead and production equipment side.

-• AutoSol: specializes in SCADA for upstream and midstream, with a strong presence in the Mid-Continent and Permian.
+• AutoSol: specializes in SCADA for upstream and midstream, with a strong presence across Texas, Oklahoma, and the Mid-Continent.

 • zdSCADA: cloud-based SCADA aimed at upstream operators, emphasizing faster deployment than traditional platforms.